All checkouts or computer use in the Media and Gaming Lab require a valid Lindenwood I.D.

 Copyright Law: It is the policy of the Media and Gaming Lab to abide by the United States copyright law and regulations.
 Services will be refused to those students who make requests which conflict with current copyright law.

 Faculty VHS to DVD Conversion: Under copyright law, there is no automatic right to reformat a work from one format to another unless permission has been granted or fair use applies.
 The Lindenwood University Library's first choice is to obtain media in a licensed format, and we do this whenever possible.
 Faculty requiring conversion of a VHS to DVD for classroom use should keep Fair Use in mind when making the request.
 Fair use permits the limited use of copyrighted material without having to obtain a license or permission from the rights holder.
 For more information about Fair Use, see our Fair Use guide.
 (Also, see the Copyright Policies at Lindenwood University).

-DVD/Blu-ray Checkout: DVD/Blu-rays checkout for two weeks and may be renewed up to two times on-line via your library account.
-If you are faculty requiring a movie for a course, you may contact Michael Fetters or Lisa Young for placing the item on reserve for your students.
+DVD/Blu-ray Checkout: DVD/Blu-rays checkout for one week and may be renewed one time on-line via your library account.
+If you are faculty requiring a movie for a course, you may contact Chris Smentkowski or Lisa Young for placing the item on reserve for your students.
 (For a complete list of library loan policies, see the Library Loan Policies page.

 No Personal Gaming Accounts: Please do not add personal on- or offline accounts to any of our consoles.
 Any unauthorized profiles added are subject to being deleted and will not be recovered.
 Similarly, please do not add friends to any of our consoles.